“Barahona is the most beautiful place on the island and has the best beaches".

-Getting here: It’s a 45 minute drive south to this beach, so snag a taxi and pack up a day bag.
+Getting here: It’s a 45-minute drive south to this beach, so snag a taxi and pack up a day bag.

-A Nearby Gem
++ A Nearby Gem

-Come check out Pedernales, a beyond remote and pristine section of the island that's feels fake, it's so pretty.
+Come check out Pedernales, a beyond remote and pristine section of the island that feels fake, it's so pretty.
 Found just outside of the quiet city of Pedernales, you’ll find clear blue water, shifting from bright blue to soft baby blue, soft sand, and so much sunshine.
 It’s a gorgeous beach that isn’t crowded or that popular, so you’ll likely have the entire place to yourself.
 There are a couple of noteworthy beaches around, making this a fun 2-3 day adventure to take onto your trip to Barahona.

-Places To Stay
+Another Place To Stay

 From Santo Domingo